 Pain: A most common sign of an ankle sprain is ache or pain.
 It can be related to a fracture or bone bruising.
-The pain can be felt above the ankle and can increase while moving or walking.
+The problem can be felt above the ankle and can increase while moving or walking.
 Again, without a fracture, patients are capable of putting weight but need to endure pain over the junction among the tibia and fibula.
 In that case, one has to keep patience for some time to reduce ankle pain.
 You’ll also feel more pain while climbing up or down or doing any activities.
-Pain over the posterior ankle is also a matter of concern.
+The problem over the posterior ankle is also a matter of concern.

 The inability of weight lifting: If you’ve experienced a high ankle sprain, you may be unable to put weight.
-If you try then you’ll feel pain above your ankle.
+If you try, then you’ll feel pain above your ankle.

 Fracture: A high ankle sprain can also cause a fractured fibula.
 If you’ve fractured one of the bones on your ankle, you won’t be capable of put weight on that foot.